tmobile/magentaA11y/_checklist-native/_expandable.md

 - Programmatic name describes the purpose of the control.
 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.
-- Placeholder text is NOT the programmatic name

 <!--
-Enter information for iOS Name using UIKIT, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS Name using UIKIT, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 - **UIKit**
   - You can programmatically set the visible label with `setTitle()`.
-    - The _component title will overwrite the _component `accessibilityLabel`.
+    - The expandable region title will overwrite the expandable region `accessibilityLabel`.
-  - If a visible label is not applicable in this case, set the _component `accessibilityLabel` to the label of your choice.
+  - If a visible label is not applicable in this case, set the expandable region `accessibilityLabel` to the label of your choice.
     - To do this in Interface Builder, set the label using the Identity Inspector
   - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
   - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.